Who We Are...

 Come and see the difference that can make!

-ow should I even BEGIN?
-Long before his children were in involved in the day to day operations of Hidden Valley Guest Ranch, Dr. James Robert Maxfield and his brother, Dr. Jack Maxfield of Dallas, Texas met with a patient who had some property in Arkansas he wanted to sell in trade for services for the very successful cancer treatments they had given him.
+How should I even BEGIN?
+Long before his children were involved in the day to day operations of Hidden Valley Guest Ranch, Dr. James Robert Maxfield and his brother, Dr. Jack Maxfield of Dallas, Texas, met with a patient who had some property in Arkansas he wanted to sell in trade for services for the very successful cancer treatments they had given him.
 The two doctors jumped into their airplane one Sunday and took a quick trip north to see it.
-They flew over the property, admiring the lushness of the hills and deep valleys, with its beautiful barn and out buildings, and flew home without setting foot on it.
+They flew over the property, admiring the lushness of the hills and deep valleys with its beautiful barn and outbuildings, and flew home without setting foot on it.
 The deal was consummated over the phone.

-o began the saga of four generations of family who have come to Hidden Valley and gone home to their work renewed and refreshed.
+So began the saga of four generations of family who have come to Hidden Valley and gone home to their work renewed and refreshed.
 Soon the family home at Hidden Valley was a revolving door of hospitality!
 It was a natural progression to the dreams of Dr. J. R.’s son Jordan who had a vision for luxury log cabins to expand the circle of friends and family, an old family tradition.
-He moved with his wife and children from Texas to oversee the construction, and the next thing we knew we were officially Innkeepers!
-Mom, Dad and daughters, Merica, Kathryn and Teale made the transition from city life to country life and twelve year old Kathryn became our best reservationist!
+He moved with his wife and children from Texas to oversee the construction, and the next thing we knew, we were officially innkeepers!
+Mom, Dad and daughters, Merica, Kathryn, and Teale made the transition from city life to country life and twelve-year-old Kathryn became our best reservationist!

-ow they have grown up and given us grandchildren who range from 2 to 11 who contribute in their own special ways.
-Jordan’s dream and mine now include them in our long term plans to keep Hidden Valley open to tourism and to locals for generations to come.
+Now they have grown up and given us grandchildren who range from 2 to 11 who contribute in their own special ways.
+Jordan’s dream and mine now include them in our long-term plans to keep Hidden Valley open to tourism and to locals for generations to come.
 We start them on horseback at two years old, and make sure each one has cowboy boots as they grow.